aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.excel/iexceldataworkbook/get_charts_from_worksheet/_index.md

 ### Returns

-A dictionary where the key is the chart index and the value is the chart name.
+A list of [`PositionedString`](/slides/python-net/aspose.slides/positionedstring) where the key is the chart index and the value is the chart name.